JB-26/website-portfolio/src/blog/2023-04-21-house-six-months.md

 Decorations is also another thought (and something else I need to spend money) to make the place feel more like a home and more complete.
 I'll need to purchase plenty of pictures, objects etc to decorate the home.
 All of this will take time (_and money_)

 The garden is another problem, the grass is getting long so I need to buy a mower and cut it.
+When I first moved in, I needed to let the grass grow so the roots would grab the ground, and with the wet weather, I haven't found the opportunity to cut it.
 Plus, with the summer months approaching it'll be good to have some furniture so me and my Wife can eat outside (plus, handy when entertaining guests).

 In terms of how much I’ve spent, I don't have an accurate answer but roughly I’d say somewhere between £2K and £3K.
 Furniture is pretty expensive, and I’ve been buying mine from Argos and IKEA most of the time.
 And with paying a mortgage, bills and cost of living, I would’ve liked to have done more but have been unable to.